Jared-Krajewski/Jared-Krajewski/README.md

 - 💼 I'm currently volunteering as a full-stack developer.
 - 🌱 I'm constantly learning and improving my skills and mindset.
-- 💬 Let's connect and collaborate and use tech to make a difference.
+- 💬 Let's connect, collaborate and use tech to make a difference.

 ## Tech Stack